Last week, a classified advertisement appeared in a Colombian newspaper. It read, in the broken language of pay-per-word ads,

 Also telling are the arguments used by Dr. Guarín for his defense.
 “I am not a racist”, he said, “I asked for those requirements because that is what my partners from Bogotá asked me to do”.
 We are supposed to disregard the fact that this doctor published a racist ad because people in Bogotá–where there is very little presence of both black and native people–told him to do it, and they don’t understand these things, you see?

 He went on to say: “I even have friends who are ‘morenos’.”
 Not “black”, but “morenos.”
 It literally means “dark-skinned.”
 It is not a race or an ethnicity, but just a state of being.
 When you get tanned, for instance, you become a bit more “moreno.”
-Sure, you can call black people “morenos,” as they have dark skin, but calling them such devoids them of their racial identity, it places them in the “mixed country,” where racism is meaningless.
+Sure, you can call black people “morenos,” as they have dark skin, but calling black people by that name, devoids them of their racial identity, it places them in the “mixed country,” where racism is meaningless.

 Yet, as more and more black and native artists, musicians, actors, athletes and writers start to become part of the general consciousness, hopefully, we can find a way to truly talk, in the mainstream media, about Colombia’s discrimination.